-You deserve you at your best.
-The world needs you being awesomely, and humanly, you.
-Need some help connecting to yourself and the world around you?
-I offer coaching, speaking and other services for you, our employing agencies, conference organisers and podcasters.
+In big news, I now offer coaching, speaking and other services for you, our employing agencies, conference organisers and podcasters.
 Go here for all the details.

 I know that sometimes you don’t want the world to see your struggle.
 I’ve created The Lounge; a place for you to connect with me and other diplomats and those living the diplomatic life just like you.
 You can even access it through an app!
 It is a place to give and receive support as we reconnect with ourselves and the world around us.
 You can even change your username to ensure anonymity.

 While you're here, why not subscribe?
 As a subscriber, you'll receive emails about my work, get discounts on my coaching services and be the first to know about new articles and podcast episodes.
 Just click on the 'subscribe' button on this page.